demisto/content/Packs/Phishing/Playbooks/playbook-Spear_Phishing_Investigation_README.md

-The "Spear Phishing Investigation" Playbook designed to detect patterns that indicates a spear phishing attempt by the attacker.
+The "Spear Phishing Investigation" playbook is designed to detect patterns that indicates a spear phishing attempt by the attacker.

 ## Dependencies